ratneshjain40/webRTC_Java_Signaling_Server/README.md

 - Make sure you have java and tomcat server installed (Tomcat 8.5 is used here).

 ### Run
-- Use tocmat to with eclipe ide to run this in dev mode.
+- Use tomcat to with eclipe ide to run this in dev mode.